 Local Emergency Operations Plan

-The Grand County Local Emergency Operations Plan (LEOP) has been updated to comply with the current National Response Framework and Colorado Emergency Operations Plan.
+The Grand County Local Emergency Operations Plan (LEOP) is being updated to comply with the current National Response Framework and Colorado Emergency Operations Plan.